qingchuanma/noise_sun_system/README.md

 Instruction (we tried to make it as a GH page but the background didn't show up, so we put the whole code here.)
 To implement the code you can follow these steps:

-1.clone the project to your computer
+1.clone the project to your computer<br />
-2.run ' npm install ' (make sure you have npm and vite in your environment) 3.run ' npm run dev '
+2.run ' npm install ' (make sure you have npm and vite in your environment)<br />
+3.run ' npm run dev '<br />
-4.open from localhost
+4.open from localhost<br />

 Here are some keyboard event to do some operations.
 -press 'q' to see the background<br />